foysalimran/domain-for-sale/readme.txt

 === Domain For Sale, Domain appraisal, Domain auction, Domain marketplace - Best Domain For sale Plugin for WordPress  ===
 Contributors: ThemeAtelier
-Tags: domain for sale, domain auction, domain brokerage, domain parking, sell the domain, sell a website Requires at least: 4.0
+Tags: domain for sale, domain parking, Domain Auctions, Sell Domains, Domain Monetization Requires at least: 5.0
-Tested up to: 6.3
+Tested up to: 6.5.4
-Requires PHP: 5.4
+Requires PHP: 7.0
-Stable tag: 1.4.9
+Stable tag: 1.5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+The ultimate WordPress plugin for domain sales, appraisals, auctions, and marketplace management.

 == Description ==

 Domain For Sale WordPress plugin - the ultimate tool for parking and selling your unused domain names.
 With this plugin, you can easily create a professional-looking template to showcase your domains and give potential buyers all the information they need to make a purchase.
 The plugin comes with a variety of customizable options, including a contact form that makes it easy for interested parties to get in touch.
 Whether you're a domain investor or just looking to sell a few unused names, this plugin is the perfect solution for turning your domains into cash.

 👉 [Demos](https://wp-plugins.themeatelier.net/nilam/) | [Pro Version](https://1.envato.market/LPeXVY) | [Support](https://wordpress.org/support/plugin/domain-for-sale/) | [Rate this plugin](https://wordpress.org/support/plugin/domain-for-sale/reviews/#new-post) 👈